azhar411/hource-race/README.md

 ## Docker configuration
 Run this application we need to follow the steps.
 - Download this source code in your working directory
-- We have configure the docker file.
-In root directory run the docker-compose up --build
+- I have configure the docker file.
+In root directory run the this command docker-compose up --build
 - Run the api in postman or api tool.
     - Welcome page(GET Request):
         - http://localhost:3000/api/race/